ariajd27/ariajd27.github.io/_posts/reviews/2023-12-17-martine-memory-called-empire.md

 - \<l\>, according to the given IPA, apparently represents a voiced velar fricative (in most environments).
 You know, as in the words "bell" and "ball".
 The only problem is that that's not a voiced velar fricative, it's a velarized alveolar lateral approximant, the IPA transcription of which shares a symbol (kinda) but is absolutely not the same.
 - The IPA given for \<r\> conflicts with the American English examples because the rhotic in American English is definitely not an alveolar flap.

 To be clear, I'm not criticizing the book for being unrealistic.
-Rather, I genuinely wish Martine had managed to describe Teixcalaanli phonetics in a more consistent way so that I were more confident in how words like "Teixclaanli" are actually supposed to be pronounced.
+I just wish Martine had managed to describe Teixcalaanli phonetics in a more consistent way so that I were more confident in how words like "Teixclaanli" are actually supposed to be pronounced!
 Is this a nitpicky complaint?
-Maybe, but I also do genuinely care.
+Yeah... but...

+Maybe the fact that these are the big issues I can come up with means that the book is actually really good?

 ## Summary